Hospice Caregiver

 Home And Community-Based Services

-• The Office of Aging and Adult Services (OAAS) administers home and community-based long-term care services (HCBS) through various waiver and state plan programs for individuals who are elderly or have disabilities, assisting them to remain in their homes and the community.
+- The Office of Aging and Adult Services (OAAS) administers home and community-based long-term care services (HCBS) through various waiver and state plan programs for individuals who are elderly or have disabilities, assisting them to remain in their homes and the community.
 These HCBS programs intend to provide services and support that are not otherwise available and help an individual stay in or return to the community.
 These programs do not individually or in combination provide 24-hour-per-day support.
-In many cases, individuals may need and desire to use other paid and unpaid supports.
+Individuals may often need and desire to use other paid and unpaid supports.

-• The Community Choices Waiver (CCW) serves seniors and persons with adult-onset disabilities as an alternative to nursing facility care.
-Based on a standardized assessment, each recipient is provided a budget based on acuity to create an individual service package.
-The CCW contains a wide array of services, including support coordination, nursing, and skilled therapy assessments and services, in-home monitoring systems, home modifications and assistive technologies, personal care, home-delivered meals, monitored in-home caregiving, and caregiver respite.
+- The Community Choices Waiver (CCW) serves seniors and persons with adult-onset disabilities as an alternative to nursing facility care.
+Each recipient is provided an acuity-based budget based on a standardized assessment to create an individual service package.
+The CCW contains many services, including support coordination, nursing, skilled therapy assessments and services, in-home monitoring systems, home modifications and assistive technologies, personal care, home-delivered meals, monitored in-home caregiving, and caregiver respite.

 Acadiana Municipalities